carolinaborim/documentation/source/includes/telemetry_api/_equipment.md

 [[telemetry:operation:getEquipment]]
 ```

-This is the endpoint to receive an equipment equivalent to the sent id.
+This endpoint returns an equipment associated to the given id.

 To understand the equipment the user can see, access the [ownership](#equipment-ownership) section.